-From the default PLAY mode, select the Track and Page you wish to edit (using techniques previously discussed), then long-press (> 1 sec) the EDIT button to enter Step Edit mode.

-The EDIT LED will light, and four of the Edit Mode buttons will flash red.

-2. Press the flashing CLK ÷ button.

-It will flash yellow and any steps already containing ratchets will light up red.
-The current position is displayed by a green LED (which advances through the pattern if Steppy is running).
+- 1. From the default PLAY mode, select the Track and Page you wish to edit (using techniques previously discussed), then long-press (> 1 sec) the EDIT button to enter Step Edit mode. - The EDIT LED will light, and four of the Edit Mode buttons will flash red. - 2.
+Press the flashing CLK ÷ button. - It will flash yellow and any steps already containing ratchets will light up red.
+The current position is displayed by a green LED (which advances through the pattern if Steppy is running). - 3.
 Press whichever of the 16 multifunction buttons corresponds to the step you wish to ratchet.
-This puts you into the step's Ratchet Assignment mode.

-If you pressed buttons 1-8, you will then use the right column of buttons to set the number of ratchets.
-If you pressed buttons 9-16, you'll use the left column of buttons to set the number of ratchets.
+This puts you into the step's Ratchet Assignment mode. - If you pressed buttons 1-8, you will then use the bottom row of buttons to set the number of ratchets.
+If you pressed buttons 9-16, you'll use the top row of buttons to set the number of ratchets.

-In this example, we pressed the bottom-right button, which corresponds to step 16, so the left column of buttons will be used to assign the number of ratchets.
+In this example, we pressed the bottom-left button, which corresponds to step 9, so the top row of buttons will be used to assign the number of ratchets.

-Ratchets range from 1 (no ratcheting, at the top); to 2, 4, 6, 8, 12, and random (every pass produces a random number of ratchets).

-In the illustration shown to the right, we have assigned eight ratchets to step 16.
+Ratchets range from 1 (no ratcheting, at the far left); to 2, 4, 6, 8, 12, and random (every pass produces a random number of ratchets).
+In the following illustration, we have assigned eight ratchets to step 9.